-- Minimizing fragments of aquatic plants that are caused by the high volume of boating traffic and natural processes. - Control exotic and nuisance plant species and maintain recreation access for lake users by: - ◊ Use of selective chemical treatments - ◊ Harvesting - ♦ Encouraging landowners to protect native species. - Preserve and enhance the natural lake environment by: - ♦ Educating landowners and lake users in lake ecology. - ◊ Work with the Town, County and State governments to review existing ordinances, and if necessary, develop and enforce ordinances to protect Wind Lake. - ◊ Continue to improve the watershed to protect Wind Lake.
+- Minimize fragments of aquatic plants that are caused by the high volume of boating traffic and natural processes. - Control exotic and nuisance plant species and maintain recreation access for lake users by: - Using selective chemical treatments - ♦ Harvesting - ♦ Encouraging landowners to protect native species. - · Preserve and enhance the natural lake environment by: - ♦ Educating landowners and lake users in lake ecology. - Working with the Town, County and State governments to review existing ordinances, and if necessary, develop and enforce ordinances to protect Wind Lake. - ♦ Continuing to improve the watershed to protect Wind Lake. - Identify and expand local educational efforts that the District may undertake to improve the public's understanding of lake issues by: - Oistributing at least 2 newsletters per year. - ♦ Encouraging community participation in lake management activities.

-- Identify and expand local educational efforts that the District may undertake to improve the public's understanding of lake issues by: - ◊ Distributing at least 1 newsletter per year. - ◊ Encouraging community participation in lake management activities. - Conduct in-lake management activities with the long-range goal of minimizing the management as much as possible by: - Onduct year-end evaluations as to the success of plant management activities and the community reaction to the activities. - ◊ Track the annual progress of lake management activities. - Ocnduct water quality monitoring efforts to assist in the documentation of results. - ◊ Develop a plan for quick response to invasive species.
+- Conduct in-lake management activities with the long-range goal of minimizing the management as much as possible by: - ♦ Conducting evaluations as to the success of plant management activities and the community reaction to the activities. - ◊ Tracking the annual progress of lake management activities. - ♦ Conducting water quality monitoring efforts to assist in the documentation of results. - ♦ Developing and implementing a plan for quick response to invasive species.